 The team continued the campus-wide wireless infrastructure upgrades, upgraded UCT's VPN service, and completed various other tasks - including security upgrades on various network infrastructure.

-In this phase, the team continues to upgrade security infrastructure, while the campus-wide wireless infrastructure upgrades are ongoing.
+In this phase, the team continued to upgrade security infrastructure, while the campus-wide wireless infrastructure upgrades were completed.

-Some of the work requires interruptions to network services – such as printing, eduroam, and internet connectivity.
-However, to minimise the impact on the UCT community, we will strive to carry out most major work on weekends and outside of term time where possible.
-We will inform the UCT community prior to such work.
+Some of the work required interruptions to network services – such as printing, eduroam, and internet connectivity.
+However, to minimise the impact on the UCT community, we will strove to carry out most major work on weekends and outside of term time where possible.
+We informed the UCT community prior to such work.

-In addition, once residences have been upgraded, student rooms will no longer have access to wired network points.
-Students will need to connect wirelessly to eduroam.
+Residences were upgraded, and student rooms no longer have access to wired network points.
+Students now need to connect wirelessly to eduroam.

-The following sites have been completed in this phase:
+The following sites were completed in this phase:

 |Academic buildings||Administrative Buildings||Residences||Other buildings|